Ecology and environmental impact at forefront of Kaikōura coastal work

 The transport corridor remains one of Kaikōura Water Zone Committee’s top priorities in the Kaikōura Zone Implementation Plan (ZIP) (PDF File, 456.51KB).

-Kaikōura Water Zone Committee Chair Ted Howard said it was a "happy coincidence" that NCTIR's work fell into one the Committee's priority areas.
+Kaikōura Water Zone Committee Chair Ted Howard said it was a "happy coincidence" that NCTIR's work fell into one of the Committee's priority areas.

 "We’ve been thrilled by how they have kept us up-to-date on all the ecological impacts and mitigations throughout the programme.